GrantLenk/GrantsFirstRepo/replit.md

-# Broadcast Video Player Application
+# Daily Ad Display Application

 ## Overview

-This is a full-stack application built with React (frontend) and Express (backend) that allows users to schedule and watch daily video broadcasts.
-The application features a countdown timer, video player, and admin panel for managing broadcast settings.
+This is a full-stack application built with React (frontend) and Express (backend) that allows administrators to schedule and display daily video advertisements.
+The application features a countdown timer, video player, and admin panel for managing ad settings.

 ## User Preferences